 Roger T. Howe is the William E. Ayer Professor in the Department of Electrical Engineering at Stanford University, as well as the Faculty Director of the Stanford Nanofabrication Facility.
 He earned a B.S. degree in physics from Harvey Mudd College, Claremont, California and an M.S. and Ph.D. in electrical engineering from the University of California, Berkeley in 1981 and 1984.
 After faculty positions at Carnegie-Mellon University in 1984-1985 and the Massachusetts Institute of Technology from 1985-1987, he returned to Berkeley where he was a Professor until 2005.

 In December 2009, he became the Faculty Director of the Stanford Nanofabrication Facility.
-In February 2011, became the Stanford Site Director of the National Nanotechnology Infrastructure Network (NNIN) and in September 2011, he became Director of the NNIN.
+From 2011 - 2015, he was the Director of the National Nanotechnology Infrastructure Network (NNIN).